katerinadimatou/DMST-Applied-Software-Engineering/README.md

 Note that the gradeshistogram-0.0.1-SNAPSHOT.jar is not executable.

+### Unit Testing

+Information about the purpose and usage of the module Unit Testing are specified in its [individual README.md](https://github.com/katerinadimatou/Applied-Software-Engineering/blob/development/unittesting/README.md) file

 ## How to
 1. [Set up Maven in Windows](https://mkyong.com/maven/how-to-install-maven-in-windows/)
 2. Set up Maven in Linux: Execute `sudo apt update && sudo apt install maven` in terminal